 Peer Leaders: Ashley Thomasson & Ellie Bethea

-Learning Partner: Don Presnell, Associate Director of Academic Advising in University College, and Director of the Common Reading Program
+Learning Partner: Don Presnell, Director of the Common Reading Program

 Water for Life: Grassroots Community Development and Cross-Cultural Connections